Dates for your diary: Key 2024 SATs dates for KS1 and KS2.

 Standardised Assessment Tests, or SATs as they’re better known, are tests used throughout the English national curriculum to assess learners’ progress and measure school performance.

 There are SATs at the end of each of the Key Stages of the curriculum; KS1 SATs in Year 2 and KS2 SATs in Year 6.
-However, as of this year, only the KS2 SATs are compulsory.
+However, as of 2024, only the KS2 SATs are compulsory.

-The KS2 SATs are taken by all Year 6 students (aged 10-11) as they reach the end of the KS2 curriculum.
-The Year 6 SATs 2024 will take place from Monday 13th May until Thursday 16th May 2024.
+The KS2 SATs are taken by all Year 6 students (aged 10-11) reaching the end of the KS2 curriculum.
+The Year 6 SATs 2026 will take place from Monday 11th May until Thursday 14th May 2026.

-SATs week 2024 is a busy week for our Year 6 kiddos!
+SATs week 2026 will be a busy week for our Year 6 kiddos!
 Let’s break down exactly what they’ll be doing and when as they take on six papers across maths and English.

 Paper 1: Questions Paper 2: Spelling |